 - The theoretical seminars (4:30-6pm) will address basic psychodynamic concepts as they apply to risk and complexity, including the psychoanalytic model of the mind, psychic development, transference and counter transference, and enactment.

 The aim of this course is to enhance your clinical skills in relation to a challenging, but potentially rewarding area of work.
 If you wish to continue with your studies in this area, this course also provides a route to applying for the qualifying course in forensic psycho dynamic psychotherapy.

 NOTE: You can also choose to only attend the theoretical seminars.
-See the 'Fees and how to apply' section below for more information.

 This course is for practitioners working in mental health, criminal justice, social services and primary care who wish to apply a model of the mind based on the understanding of unconscious processes to working with risk and complexity.